A Kitchen Remodel Story by Denisse Hudock, AIA, StoryBuilt

 From Vision to Reality

-    I ordered samples directly from her, and loved the design but the cement tile was quite thick and heavy for our vertical application.
-Also, cement tile is very porous and I was concerned with all the cooking and splattering happening against it.
+I ordered samples directly from her, and loved the design, but the cement tile was quite thick and heavy for our vertical application.
+Also, cement tile is very porous, and I was concerned with all the cooking and splattering happening against it.
 It took me a couple of weeks to connect the dots and reach out to Clay Imports who I still wanted to work with.
 To my absolute delight they reached out to Katie and were able to fabricate the design I was now obsessing over in a glazed non-porous clay tile - at no extra cost!
-My mind was blown, my heart was overjoyed.
+My mind was blown, my heart overjoyed.

 Our samples came in just before Thanksgiving, and looked perfect.
 Boom!
 We placed the order that day.
 The full order came in mid-January and Rob was able to install it just before our daughter's 6th birthday party.
 It took us a year, but our kitchen did a 180!

 A year later, we still have a few things left: some trim here and there, but mainly the new flooring throughout.
 Social distancing and the upside down reality that has come with it have put the finishing touches and any new projects on hold.
 But with all the time I am now spending at home, cooking three meals a day, working remotely from the kitchen island, I am incredibly grateful that we pushed so hard last year to update our kitchen.
 It is my favorite place in the house and unequivocally, every time I look up at those bunnies and deer intertwined with the beautiful floral patterns, I smile.
 I am home.